 Like many others on this list, artichokes are high in fiber and potassium, helping you to fill up while also helping to clean out your system.

-We highly recommend this spinach artichoke grilled cheese recipe!
+We highly recommend you up your fiber intake with this spinach artichoke grilled cheese recipe!

 Fennel seeds can help relax your GI system and reduce gassiness that contributes to bloat.